2021 FFA Cup final

-The 2021 FFA Cup Final was the final match of the 2021 FFA Cup.
+The 2021 FFA Cup Final was the final match of the 2021 FFA Cup, Australia's main soccer cup competition.
 It was contested between Melbourne Victory and Central Coast Mariners on 5 February 2022 at the AAMI Park in Melbourne.

 The 2021 final was the first since the 2019 FFA Cup Final, after the 2020 FFA Cup was cancelled due to the COVID-19 pandemic in Australia.
 Following the quarter-final win for Melbourne Victory against Adelaide United, the final would not feature Adelaide for the first time since 2016.

 This was Mariners' first FFA Cup final, and their first final in any competition since their win in the 2013 A-League Grand Final.
 This was Victory's second FFA Cup final and the first since 2015, in which they were victorious.

 The 2021 FFA Cup Final was the last final played under the FFA Cup name; from 2022, the competition will be known as the Australia Cup.